 An FPSO design was selected to safely develop and produce the Stones ultra deep-water field.
 This concept design can handle a relative lack of infrastructure, a complex seabed, and unique reservoir properties.
 Tankers will transport oil from the Stones FPSO to US refineries, and gas will be transported by pipeline.

-Stones will be Shell’s first FPSO in the Gulf of Mexico but Shell is already field operator for seven producing FPSOs globally.
-This includes at the Parque das Conchas (BC-10) project in Brazil, in partnership with ONGC and Qatar Petroleum International.
+Stones will be Shell’s first FPSO in the Gulf of Mexico, but not globally.
+Shell is using FPSOs at other locations, including the Parque das Conchas (BC-10) project off Brazil with co-owners ONGC and Qatar Petroleum International.

 The Stones FPSO will use a special type of flexible pipe that carries oil and gas to the FPSO for processing and transport, known as lazy wave risers.
 These were pioneered by Shell and are made of steel with extra buoyancy.
 An arch bend absorbs the motion of the FPSO and boosts riser performance at extreme depths.

 The FPSO will also contain a turret with a detachable buoy that allows the vessel to turn in place during normal weather conditions.
 If a heavy storm or hurricane approaches, it can disconnect its mooring lines and risers from the well system and sail to safe areas.